svetlyak40wt/dev.svetlyak/content/posts/django-dash-coming-soon.md

 I hope, that I could participate in this funny event.
 My command's name is *AntiСhaos* and I'll be working on interesting project.
 I intending to implement a Visual Tags Organizer, with support of Drag&Drop, Undo, etc..

 My project will consist from two parts: Javascript frontend code and reusable django backend.
 I'll try to make these parts as independed, as it possible, to make other backends available too.
-If this project will have success, then we all get powerful tool to organize your site's staff which uses django-tagging.
+If this project will have success, then we all get powerful tool to organize your site's staff which uses `django-tagging`.

 [django-dash]: http://djangodash.com/